standardco/handbook/product.md

 This is pretty obvious.
 We all have grand ideas.
 "This thing is going to change the way we interact with designers!"
 "We have a new social network for cat enthusiasts!".
 Problem is, getting from idea to something actionable is a major suckfest.
 We actually created an app called [Ideashaper](https://www.standardco.de/ideashaper-get-your-ideas-in-front-of-your-team) to help us take ideas to turn them into more thoroughly vetted ideas -- something that could turn into a project.

-Examples:
+Examples: too many to list...

 **Project**

-Examples:
-**MVP**
+Examples:  Byrne Down (Burn down charges for PMs) **MVP**

 One very simple idea we abide by when we roll out an MVP: can this thing generate $1,000 in revenue?
 If so, how quickly can we do it?
 We've rolled out MVPs that were generating revenue but would have taken 2 years to get to $1,000 in revenue (this is not an original idea; we stole it from [this guy](http://tinyletter.com/orbital/letters/our-next-program-the-orbital-1k)).
 What we found is that by being focused on a very small, attainable goal, we were able to more quickly vet ideas.
 Our average time on an MVP was around 30 days.
 Now you might make a compelling argument

-Examples: Dear Faye, Meet Leon
+Examples: Dear Faye (for new moms), Meet Leon (task management via SMS) **Startup**
-**Startup**

 Hey this is a company!
 With revenues and customers and employees and problems and headaches and product market fit problems.
 But it's real.
 And that's what we've managed to create with [Secure Data Kit](http://www.securedatakit.com), our global health data platform.